mongodb/motor/doc/tutorial.rst

 Saving Documents
 ----------------

-:meth:`~motor.MotorCollection.save` is a convenience method provided to insert a new document or update an existing one.
+`MotorCollection.save` is a convenience method provided to insert a new document or update an existing one.
 If the dict passed to :meth:`save` has an ``"_id"`` key then Motor performs an :meth:`update` (upsert) operation and any existing document with that ``"_id"`` is overwritten.
 Otherwise Motor